Gaynicorn/IDAssignment1/README.md

 ### Features Left to Implement

-More information about myself and my personal skills.
+- More information about myself and my personal skills.
-My personal achievements related to the portfolio.
+- My personal achievements related to the portfolio.

 ## Technologies Used

+- HTML
+- Javascript
-HTML, Javascript, CSS.
+- CSS.

 ## Testing